EUR/GBP Forecast Poll

 The EUR/GBP pair tells the trader how many British Pounds (the quote currency) are needed to purchase one Euro (the base currency).
 This is one of the most traded currency pairs.
 Since the European and British economies are massively intertwined (large amounts of capital are exchanged on a daily basis between the UK and all European countries), the pair tends to be relatively stable.
 But events and news related to the exit of Great Britain of the European Union in 2017 will probably affect the pair and create choppier movements than usual.

-They call it a “politics-dominated” pair because 2017 is a year with several important milestones.
-First of them is obviously the implementation of the so-called Brexit.
+They call it a “politics-dominated” pair because 2019 is a year with several important milestones.
+First of them is the development of Brexit.
+See the EUR/GBP Forecast Poll

 ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE EUR/GBP